input-output-hk/cardano-node-wiki/Cardano-Haskell-Node-(Byron-Re-Write)-Status.md

 ****OS Platform Config**** 🌳  Tasks - remaining development team effort

 **Windows**
-* Cannot interrupt blocking network I/O ops on Windows
+* Cannot interrupt blocking network I/O ops on Windows in the standard network package.
+We will likely need to bind the few socket operations we need directly, with "interruptable" FFI calls, and use them in our MuxBearer abstraction.
 * Need to complete Windows named pipe library and use it for local connections (API similar to Unix domain sockets)
 * Windows bugs 🐞